Draggon/hassio-hdd-tools/hdd_tools/README.md

 | Parameter | Description |
 |-----------|-------------|
-| performance_check | boolean to enable or disable the execution of performance check at startup
+| performance_check | flag to enable or disable the execution of performance check at startup
 | hdd_path | path to drive to monitor
 | check_period | interval in minutes / how often to read temperature
+| debug | flag to enable or disable debugging.
+Activate this if you want to debug which property from the JSON output of `smartctl` you want to be merged to the sensor.
 | output_file | log file
 | attributes_property | attribute you want to merge with the attributes in your sensor.
 Check the `output_file` for the available properties.